 Food and Water

 Green tree frogs are generally good eaters and feed exclusively on insects.
 Crickets can make up the bulk of a green tree frog's diet.
-The crickets should be gut loaded and dusted with a calcium and multivitamin supplement a couple of times a week.
-Fruit flies, houseflies, moths and other insects can also be fed to your American green tree frog if available.
+The crickets should be gut-loaded (fed a high-protein, nutritious meal before being offered to the frog) and dusted with a calcium and multivitamin supplement a couple of times a week.
+Fruit flies, houseflies, moths, and other insects can also be fed to your American green tree frog if available.

 Tree frogs will likely eat more in the spring and summer months than in the winter.
 Feed smaller frogs daily, while larger frogs can be fed daily or every other day, using body condition as a guide.
 If it appears that your frog is getting obese, cut back on the number of feedings.